 The average engineer replacement costs US companies $75,000-150,000 (commonly cited estimate) when factoring in lost productivity, recruiting expenses, and onboarding time.
 LatAm offers equivalent technical skills at 60-65% savings compared to US salaries, but only if retention infrastructure prevents the churn cycle that erases cost advantages.

 Pure EOR platforms like Deel and Remote offer self-service compliance at $599+/employee/month, handling payroll processing and benefits administration across 150+ countries.
-Companies bring pre-identified candidates and the platform provides employment infrastructure.
+Companies bring pre-identified candidates and the platform provides workforce infrastructure.

 The market is converging.
 Platforms add recruiting features while agencies add compliance infrastructure, blurring the line between categories.
 The key differentiator remains whether companies get contractors who churn after six months or integrated team members who stay through multi-year product cycles.

-• Pure EOR platforms deliver low-cost compliance infrastructure for companies with existing recruiting capabilities
+Pure EOR platforms deliver low-cost compliance infrastructure for companies with existing recruiting capabilities.
+Full-service providers function as end-to-end workforce partners handling recruiting through retention, and physical infrastructure differentiates the full-service model from digital-only platforms.

 Comparison methodology